ft-interactive/ft-graphics-deploy/README.md

-    --sha - unique reference for this commit --branch-name - name of the branch you are deploying --local-dir - what to upload; defaults to ./dist --preview - upload files to preview folder --assets-prefix - base for asset URLs; affects the rev-manifest and all HTML/CSS files
+    --sha - unique reference for this commit --branch-name - name of the branch you are deploying --local-dir - what to upload; defaults to ./dist --prefix - ignore all path handling and explicitly set prefix.
+BE *VERY* CAREFUL WITH THIS.
+    --preview - upload files to preview folder --assets-prefix - base for asset URLs; affects the rev-manifest and all HTML/CSS files